|Language:||English • français • italiano • português • español|

 - Above the workspace there are several tabs.
 Click the Signal and Event Processing tab.

-- At the top of your screen, locate the drop down menu with the default value of ALL_FILES.
+- At the top of your screen, locate the Active Files drop-down box with the default value of ALL_FILES.
 This is the combo menu and it indicates which of the files loaded into your workspace are currently active.

 - Use the mouse to change the menu selection from ALL_FILES to Walking1.c3d.